IndiGo to commence flight services to Rajkot

-New Delhi, March 16 (IANS) Airline major IndiGo will operate flight services to Rajkot from March 28, 2021.
+New Delhi: Airline major IndiGo will operate flight services to Rajkot from March 28, 2021.

 IndiGo said the move is in sync with its plans to expand regional presence.